jakemcc/jakemccrary.com/source/_posts/2014-09-07-ergodox-turn-on-led-when-not-on-the-main-layer.markdown

 ---
 layout: post
 title: !
-'ErgoDox: Turn on LED When Not on the Main Layer'
+'ErgoDox: Turn on an LED When Not on the Main Layer'
 date: 2014-09-07 17:35
 comments: true
 published: true